clux/modul8/docs/api.md

 state-independent data, i.e. app level data like templates and server model logic. modul8 provides two simple ways of making such data available on the client without having to duplicate files.

- - Put the CommonJS data exporting file on a shared domain
+ - Put the data exporting CommonJS compatible file on a shared domain
  - Export the object directly onto the `data` domain

-The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like perhaps templates or template versions.
+The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like perhaps template versions or auto-generated client versions of server objects.
 To export these to the server, you will have to obtain the data somehow, and dump the result to modul8.

 The data API is simply chaining `add()` onto `data()` with data key + data or data string to add.